Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 ```

 Some information about what happens behind the scenes: Semaphore 2.0
-reads the plain text file and creates the equivalent job using a
+reads the plain text file and creates an equivalent job using a
 `commands` block, which is what is finally executed.
 This means that
-the `commands_file` property is replaced before the job is started and a
+the `commands_file` property is replaced before the job is started and the
 machine begins its execution.

 ### env_vars in jobs

-An `env_vars` block can also be defined within a `jobs` block having a local
+An `env_vars` block can also be defined within a `jobs` block on a local
-scope in addition to an `env_vars` block that is defined on a `task` level
+scope in addition to an `env_vars` block that is defined on the `task` level,
 where its scope is the entire `task` block.
-In that case the environment
+In that case, the environment
-variables of that local `env_vars` block will be only visible to the `jobs`
+variables of the local `env_vars` block will be only visible to the `jobs`
 block it belongs to.

 If one or more environment variables are defined on both a `jobs` level and a
 `task` level, the values of the environment variables that are defined on the
-`jobs` level take precedence over the values of the environment variables that
-were also defined on the `task` level.
+`jobs` level take precedence over the values of the environment variables defined on the `task` level.

-#### Example of env_vars in jobs
+#### Example of the env_vars property in jobs

 ``` yaml
 version: v1.0